usbarmory/interlock/README.md

 The INTERLOCK application is a file encryption front-end developed, but not limited to, usage with the [USB armory](https://inversepath.com/usbarmory).

-The goal of the package is to expose a web-based file manager for an encrypted partition running on the device hosting the JSON application server (e.g. USB armory).
+The primary interface consists of a web-based file manager for an encrypted partition running on the device hosting the JSON application server (e.g. USB armory).